The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 What Is Customer Lifetime Value?

-LTV matters because it fundamentally shapes your growth strategy.
-If you know a customer is worth $300 over their lifetime, you can make informed decisions about how much to invest in acquiring them, how much to spend on retaining them, and which customer segments deserve premium treatment.
+LTV matters because it shapes your growth strategy.
+If you know a customer is worth $300 over their lifetime, you can make informed decisions about how much to invest in acquiring them, how much to spend on retaining them, and which segments deserve premium treatment.

 LTV Formulas: From Simple to Sophisticated